-Short-term opportunities are identified and addressed as part of the monthly business performance and quarterly forecast review processes which are attended by the Chief Executive, Chief Operating Officer and members of the senior leadership teams of the Group's divisions.
+Short-term opportunities are identified and addressed as part of the monthly business performance and quarterly forecast review processes which are attended by the Chief Executive, Chief Executive Designate and members of the senior leadership teams of the Group's divisions.

 Long-term strategic opportunities are considered as part of the annual Group strategy process which is presented to the Board.
 This includes an assessment of how the Group creates and preserves value for the long-term including both financial and non-financial risks and opportunities.

-Specific presentations on significant opportunities and contracts are also given to the Board by the management team to allow for constructive challenge.
+As part of the approval process for significant opportunities and contracts (defined within the Group's delegated authorities), in-depth presentations are given to the Board by the management team to allow for constructive challenge and approval before proceeding.